ALL ABOUT LEMONGRASS OIL

 CONTRAINDICATIONS FOR LEMONGRASS OIL

-As with all other New Directions Aromatics essential oils, Lemongrass Essential Oil should never be ingested due to its toxicity.
+As per NAHA guidelines, New Directions Aromatics (NDA) does not recommend the ingestion of essential oils.
 It is imperative to consult a medical practitioner before using Lemongrass Essential Oil for therapeutic purposes.
 Pregnant and nursing women and those taking prescription drugs as well as those with liver or kidney disease are especially advised not to use Lemongrass Essential Oil without the medical advice of a physician.
 The oil should always be stored in an area that is inaccessible to children, especially those under the age of 7.

 Due to its high Citral content, Lemongrass may potentially burn skin, thus prior to using Lemongrass Oil a skin test is recommended.
 This can be done by diluting the essential oil in a carrier oil, such as Coconut, Olive or Jojoba oils, and applying a small amount to a small area of skin that is not sensitive.
 Once applied topically, sun exposure should be avoided, as Lemongrass Oil may sensitize the skin to UV rays.
 Lemongrass Oil must never be used near the eyes, inner nose, and ears, or on any other particularly sensitive areas of skin.